Loudon County Schools

 - No application fee for LCS employees and qualified dependents

-South College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to offer programs at the doctoral, educational specialist, master’s, bachelor’s and associate levels.
+South College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees at the doctorate, educational specialist, master’s, baccalaureate, and associate levels.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of South College.

 South College offers more than 60 career-driven academic programs, with campus-based and online degrees and certificates.
 The institution is a Certified Military Friendly School, proudly serving veterans, their families, and active service members.